Pramad712/Shortest-Paths/README.md

 • Pygame 2.1 to make the GUI.

 # Bugs
-• Since my code uses the A* pathfinding algorithm which involves hueristics, it sometimes gives paths that are very close to being optimal.
+• Since my code uses the A* pathfinding algorithm which involves hueristics, it sometimes returns paths that is slightly off.

 • If there is no path, then the program would take a really long time to run.
 This is because it would have to brute-force all paths to find a working solution, becoming as slow as Djikstra's algorithm.